-Please keep adding the wonderful things you do with your child at home or when you are out and about.
+Keep adding the wonderful things you do with your child at home or when you are out and about.
 It really does help us to build a picture of your child which supports us in our assessments and knowledge of the children.
 Any observations you add from home can only be viewed by the teachers in school.
-Please do add the Family App if you have not done so already - we don't want you to miss out on any messages we put on here.